transimmanence/transimmanence/architecture-of-being/00-before-form-beyond-nothingness.md

 ---

+## Appendix AF: A Meta-Theoretic Transposition of TF into Type Theory

+[TF's appendix on MLTT](af-tf-to-mltt.md) aims to render a more formal blueprint of the Twisting Liminal Ontoform, modeling both its stable, operational logic and the meta-theoretic "phase transition" that constitutes its ontogenesis.

+---

 ## Appendix CS: The Mirror Reflecting the Architecture – Phenomenological Resonances Between MHV and TF's Meta-Ontology

 While TF's architecture is derived from abstract principles of structural necessity, its claims find echoes in the phenomenological insights of contemplative traditions.